 The Christmas market Santa Lucia in the city center of Barcelona is the most known market.
 You can find it next to Barcelona Cathedral in Gothica.
 It’s the oldest Christmas market of Barcelona.
 It opens at the end of November and stays there until December 23.
 On the market you can find all kinds of Christmas decorations and the typical caganer; a pooping figure.
 It’s a Catalan tradition and this bare bottomed, squated down figurine symbolises fertility.

 There are many streets and squares that have beautiful Christmas lights and decorations in Barcelona.
 My favorite street during the Holiday season is Pg. de Gràcia.
 From Placa de Catalunya it’s decorated with thousands of beautiful lights.
 It looks like it’s raining lights.
 And there are pretty butterflies floating in between them too.
+The street lights for the holidays are turned on at the end of November.

 In the Barcelona neigborhood the Gothic quarter you can find a wonderful Christmas shop called Käthe Wohlfahrt.
 The shop originally comes from Germany, where they have stores in several cities.
 In Spain there’s only this one in Barcelona.
 It’s a wonderful store with many Christmas ornaments and other decorations.